-The proceeds of the Bonds will be used to (1) finance capital project expenditures in the District's capital improvements plan, and (2) pay the costs and expenses of issuing and delivering the Bonds.
-See Part 2, "FISCAL YEAR 2016 APPROVED BUDGET AND FINANCIAL PLAN."
+The proceeds of the Series 2016D Bonds will be used to (1) finance capital project expenditures under the District's capital improvements plan, and (2) pay the costs and expenses of issuing and delivering the Series 2016D Bonds.
+For more information on the District's capital improvements plan, see Part 2, "FISCAL YEAR 2017 PROPOSED BUDGET AND FINANCIAL PLAN."